NEW: Updated for the latest trends in 2020

-Putting a face behind your brand improves credibility and makes you seem more genuine.
-Promoting your event should be about sharing useful and interesting information not just earning business and adding to your guest list.
+Putting a face behind your brand is a staple of successful social media event promotion.
+It improves credibility and makes you seem more genuine.
+Promoting your event on social media should be about sharing useful and interesting information not just earning business and adding to your guest list.

-Here are some event marketing tips for building a more human connection:
+Here are some event social media marketing tips for building a more human connection:

-Don’t just use your company social media accounts to promote the event and engage with social media followers, get your team involved using their social accounts.
-Personal accounts are more credible.
+- Don’t just use your company social media accounts to promote the event and engage with social media followers, get your team involved using their social accounts.
+Personal social media accounts are more credible.

-If there are key speakers or event/business owners, give your fans an insiders peek into their personal or professional life and promote it through social media.
+- If there are key speakers or event/business owners at the event, give your fans an insiders peek into their personal or professional life and promote it through social media.

-Share some of the event planning process with photos and videos from the team.
-People love candid, behind-the-scenes insights.
+- Share some of the event planning process with photos and videos from the team.
+People love candid, behind-the-scenes insights for events.

-Build a strong personality and stay consistent.
-If you use humor and have a more informal communication style, then that should be replicated throughout your team and brand voice.
+- Build a strong personality for your event marketing and stay consistent.
+If you use humor and have a more informal communication style, then that should be replicated throughout your social media marketing messages.

 Next to Google, Youtube is the second largest search engine.
 Why?
 Because people love visual content.
 Video has quickly progressed with 86% of businesses using video as a marketing tool, up from 63% in 2018.

-In 2019 you will need a good video strategy to go along with your events.
+In 2020 you will need a good video marketing strategy to go along with your events.

-Videos paint a visual story and give your audiences insight into the things that matter.
-People don’t want fluff, they want raw, in the moment, behind-the-scenes footage of your company, event, and stakeholders.
+Videos paint a visual story and give your audience insight into the things that matter.
+People don’t want fluff from your social media posts, they want raw, in the moment, behind-the-scenes footage of your company, events, and stakeholders.

-Are you hosting a fundraiser?
-A grand opening?
+Are you hosting a fundraiser event?
+A grand opening event?
 Why is this event important?
-Paint a visual story that makes people care and do it in an authentic and genuine way they can connect to.
+Let your event marketing paint a visual story on social media that makes people care and do it in an authentic and genuine way they can connect to.

-Video Stories on Instagram and Facebook have become increasingly popular over the past few years.
-Instagram Live videos are Stories that are recorded and broadcasted live, rather than a previously recorded and uploaded video.
-Instagram Live videos let users interact with each other in real time and allows viewers to comment and send emoji reactions to the video creator.
+Live videos on Instagram and Facebook have become increasingly popular social media content over the past few years.
+While Facebook Live feeds typically become posts, Instagram Live videos remain Stories.
+Both, however, are recorded and broadcasted live, rather than being previously recorded and uploaded.
+Instagram and Facebook Live videos let users interact with each other on social media in real-time and allow viewers to comment and send emoji reactions to the video creator.
 The video creator can see who is watching their live feed and respond as they see fit.

-Using stories can help build excitement and improve engagement around your event.
+Using stories and live streams as part of your social media event marketing strategy can definitely help build excitement and improve engagement around your event.

-Facebook marketing authority Mari Smith stated that influencer marketing will be a dominant trend in 2019.
+Facebook marketing authority Mari Smith stated that influencer marketing will be a dominant social media marketing trend moving forward.

 Going a step beyond influencer marketing will be a heavier focus in micro and nano influencer marketing.
-These types of influencers may have a smaller reach but are more targeted and niche.
+These types of influencers may have a smaller reach when promoting your events but are more targeted and niche.

 Adding to genuine, real storytelling, a micro influencer is more relatable in the eyes of consumers.

 The days of attending an event just to be passed a marketing brochure are something of the past.
-They don’t offer much value for the company or the attendee.
+They don’t offer much value for the company or the event attendee.
 People want to feel, see, smell, taste, and touch something.
-There needs to be an active conversation and experience for the customer to engage with you.
+There needs to be an active conversation and experience for the customer to engage with your event marketing strategy.

 Sensodyne is a fantastic example of a successful and well executed experiential marketing event.
 They launched an event at Field Park in London to promote awareness for their new product, Sensodyne Complete.
-Instead of just handing out samples they created a full day experience packed with games, public classes, and consultations with professional dentists.
+Instead of just handing out samples they created a full-day event experience packed with games, public classes, and consultations with professional dentists.

 A total PR success with 150 media mentions giving the campaign reach a total of over 4,000,000.
-Close to 6,500 samples were also given away.
+Close to 6,500 samples were also given away at the event.

 Furthermore, experiential marketing doesn’t just generate buzz.
 According to a report by EMI & Mosaic, 70% of users become a regular customer after an experiential marketing event.

-The goal of experiential marketing is to create positive brand associations and grow relationships with your audience giving you a way to be heard amidst the noise and outshine your competitors.
+The goal of experiential marketing for events is to create positive brand associations and grow relationships with your audience giving you a way to be heard amidst the noise and outshine your competitors.

 84% of event organizers said that audience engagement solutions are the biggest trend in maximizing the event experience.

-For example, a live social media wall at an event motivates people to capture photos and posts around your event hashtag for the chance to see themselves displayed on the big screen.
+For example, a live social media wall for events on your organization’s website or on other mediums motivates people to capture photos and posts around your event hashtag (wedding hashtags count too) for the chance to see themselves displayed on the big screen.
 All of these natural, user generated posts are also visible on social media where other fans can see what they’re missing out on.

-The list wouldn’t be complete without mentioning artificial intelligence advancements.
-Event Chatbots are another trend that will become more popular in 2019.
+A list of marketing ideas for events wouldn’t be complete without mentioning artificial intelligence advancements.
+Event Chatbots are another trend that will become more popular in 2020.